PhoenixGreen/Decred-Magazine-Backup/README.md

 This backup is predominantly meant for the longevity of the Decred Magazine project, but I have no issues with anyone using the build for their own ideas and implementations.
 Enjoy!

+---
+## Commands to help install.
+There seems to be an error with 5.7.1, reverting to 5.7.0 is a better starting point (3 Aug 2022)
+~ npm install ghost-cli@latest -g
+~ ghost install 5.7.0 --local